Having actual data about how the team has spent their time unlocks insights and better decision-making, answering questions like:

 For calculations of the time logged:

-Add a project budget to home page (or through Timesheet Reporting)
+Add a project budget to the Project Overview page (or through Timesheet Reporting).
+This is available here:

 Add bill rates to user profiles (if needed)